Morpeth RFC: History

 Morpeth's league rugby started in North 1 East and in the 1996–97 season won the League and were promoted to North 2.
 In the 2000–01 season they were placed into North 1 East after the Leagues were split East & West, where they stayed until they suffered relegation at the end of the 2013–14 season.
 Their stay in Durham/Northumberland 1 was a short one, as although they finished second in the league to Guisborough, they defeated Yorkshire 1 runners up Malton & Norton 14–11 at home to clinch promotion back to North 1 East.
 At the end of the 2018–19 season Morpeth finished as champions of North 1 East, reaching North Premier, which at level 5 is the highest level the club have reached since the leagues began back in 1987.
 The 2019–20 season was cut short due to the COVID-19 pandemic and Morpeth were relegated, back to North 1 East, when a % points system for games played was brought in with 4 League matches still left to play.

 Toby Flood (future England International) played 8 games & scored 83 points for Morpeth at the start of his rugby career in 2003–04 season.
-He actually played his last game for Morpeth v Hull on 22nd Nov 2003, the same day England beat Australia to win the 2003 Rugby World Cup!
+He played his last game for Morpeth v Hull on 22nd Nov 2003, the same day England beat Australia to win the 2003 Rugby World Cup!

 Ground

 Morpeth RFC play at Grange House Field on Mitford Road, situated next to Newminster Middle School in the north-west of Morpeth, adjacent to the River Wansbeck.
 The ground consists of a clubhouse and 3 grass pitches (1 floodlit).
-The club-house has two function rooms, both equipped with bars, capable of hosting up to 250 people, altogether.
+The club-house has two function rooms, both equipped with bars, capable of hosting up to 250 people altogether.
 Capacity around the main pitch is approximately 1,000, all of which is standing.
 There is parking available at the ground, and Morpeth railway station is just over 1 mile walk away.

 As well as hosting club games, the ground has also been used by Northumberland for the County Championships.